bra-fsn/passsage/README.md

   - `StaleIfError`: Serve stale cache on upstream failure (4xx/5xx/timeout)
   - `AlwaysUpstream`: Always fetch from upstream, cache as fallback
   - `NoCache`: Pass through without caching
-  - Default policy when no rule matches: `Standard` (override with `--default-policy`)
+  - Default policy when no rule matches: `Standard` (override via a policy file)
 - **Automatic failover**: Serve cached content when upstream is unavailable
-- **Ban management**: Temporarily ban unresponsive upstreams to avoid timeouts
+- **Presigned URL normalization**: Strip ephemeral signing parameters from cache keys so differently-signed requests share a single cache entry

 ## Cache hits and misses

-Passsage resolves each request to a cache policy, then uses S3 object metadata to decide whether to serve from cache or go upstream.
+Passsage resolves each request to a cache policy, then uses Elasticsearch metadata and xs3lerator to decide whether to serve from cache or go upstream.
 In brief:

-- **With xs3lerator** (`--xs3lerator-url`): GET requests are routed through
-  [xs3lerator](../xs3lerator/), which handles parallel downloads from both S3 (cache hits) and upstream HTTP servers (cache misses), and simultaneously uploads data to S3 on miss.
+- GET requests are routed through [xs3lerator](https://github.com/bra-fsn/xs3lerator), which handles parallel downloads from both S3 (cache hits) and upstream HTTP servers (cache misses), and simultaneously uploads data to S3 on miss.
 Passsage manages metadata only (Elasticsearch indexes, vary indexes).
-HEAD requests are served synthetically from Elasticsearch metadata when fresh, or forwarded to xs3lerator otherwise.
+- HEAD requests are served synthetically from Elasticsearch metadata when fresh, or forwarded to xs3lerator otherwise.
-- **Without xs3lerator** (legacy mode): cache hits are fetched from an HTTP object store (`--object-store-url`, required).
-Passsage uploads data to S3 on cache miss.
 - Object metadata is stored in Elasticsearch (`passsage_meta` index) for fast real-time lookups by document `_id`.
 The data objects themselves are immutable content-addressed chunks in S3.